 Almost 90% of customers begin their buying process by doing online research.
-Still, a maximum of 2% of them ends up purchasing a product or a service during their initial visit to a brand website.
+Even so, only a maximum of 2% of them ends up purchasing a product or a service during their initial visit to a brand website.

-According to a study conducted by Rakuten Marketing, people in our days are no longer doing impulse online shopping.
+According to a study conducted by Rakuten Marketing, people nowadays are no longer doing impulse online shopping.
 The average customer needs at least 10 visits to a brand before making a buying decision.
 And even when visiting a site with initial purchase intent, 30% of customers rarely or never leave the web page buying.

 That’s why businesses might need to reach out again to their prospects and offer new and valuable information to give them a reason to return.